 - Contracting officer’s continuing to ask for additional information or trying to offer low settlement does NOT by itself allow you to file an appeal?

-We practice before the various appeal courts: When it comes to CDA claims on a federal government contract, at Watson & Associates, LLC, our team of government contract attorneys ensures that businesses can reduce liabilities and exposure for nonpayment of legitimate federal contract claims.
+When it comes to CDA claims on a federal government contract, at Watson & Associates, LLC, our team of government contract attorneys ensures that businesses can reduce liabilities and exposure for nonpayment of legitimate federal contract claims.
 The law firm offers over 30 years of combined experience to protect your federal projects and reputation while safeguarding your bottom line.

 - Preparing documentation that meets the Tucker Act and Contract Disputes Act requirements